pentalingual/Hubitat/README.md

 # Hubitat

-<br>I've built these functional applications/device drivers and use them heavily, because I want my Hubitat automations to be integrated intelligently into my smart home.
+<font size="14"><br>I've built these functional applications/device drivers and use them heavily, because I want my Hubitat automations to be integrated intelligently into my smart home.
 Since these apps and drivers haven't been ported to Hubitat previously, I decided to build them for myself.
 I share with the community to save anyone else the trouble.
 <br>
 <br>
 <br><strong>1.<font size="+2">Solar:</font> PowerView Inverter</strong><br>